Tripura is the second largest natural rubber producer in the country.

 The state is also rich in natural gas deposits, glass sands, limestone, plastic clay, and hard rock.
 With its pleasant climate and scenic landscape, Tripura is a favoured tourist destination.
 The state offers tourist attractions such as historical Hindu and Buddhist sites, temples, rivers, and rock carvings.
 In 2019, the number of foreign tourist arrival in the state was recorded to be 154,405.

-According to the data released by Department for Promotion of Industry and Internal Trade (DPIIT), between October 2019-June 2024, FDI inflow in Tripura stood at US$ 0.75 million.
+According to the Department for Promotion of Industry and Internal Trade (DPIIT), between October 2019-June 2025, FDI inflow in Tripura stood at Rs.
+9.75 crore (US$ 1.23 million).

 Some of the major initiatives taken by the Government to promote Tripura as an investment destination are: